jesababon/express-crud-hp/readme.md

 ### Part 8 - Riddikulus - Update

 In each student's individual page add a link to `/students/:id/edit`, with `:id` being their id number from the database.
-In the `views/students` directory, create a `edit.html` view.
+In the `views/students` directory, create a `edit.ejs` view.
 This page should contain a form that let's us change all of the student's information except their id ( looks **awful similar** to the student creation form...).

 In the `students` controller.
 Set up a `get` route to `/students/:id/edit` that will render the student's edit page.
 Query the database for the student's info, and use it to set the default values of this form.